apnadkarni/blt/man/tabset.rst

   **-selectcommand** *string*

-    Specifies a default Tcl script to be associated with tabs.
+    Specifies a default TCL script to be associated with tabs.
 This command is typically invoked when left mouse button is released over the tab.
 Individual tabs may override this with the tab's **-command** option.
 The default value is "".